 5. By Giving Oil Treatment to Wood

-Orange and neem oil are very effective in termites in-house treatment.
+Orange and neem oil are very effective in termite in-house treatment.
 Orange is a proven termite killer because they have a compound called d-limonene and can easily kill termites when they come in contact.
 On the other hand, neem oil also works well when termite eats it.
 Apply the number of spray-on affect areas to see satisfactory results.

 Best Termite Treatment Spray Available Online